-Save it in a file and then run the script we will be getting a output like this.
+Save it in a file and then run the script we will be getting an output like this.

-Then go to the url given there you will seeing your first webpage displaying hello world there on your local server.
+Then go to the URL given there you will see your first webpage displaying hello world there on your local server.

 def gfg(): return ‘geeksforgeeks’ app.add_url_rule(‘/’, ‘g2g’, gfg)

-You can also add variables in your webapp, well you might be thinking how it’ll help you, it’ll help you to build an url dynamically.
-So lets figure it out with an example.
+You can also add variables in your web app, well you might be thinking about how it’ll help you, it’ll help you to build a URL dynamically.
+So let’s figure it out with an example.

-HTTP protocol is the foundation of data communication in world wide web.
+The HTTP protocol is the foundation of data communication on the world wide web.
 Different methods of data retrieval from specified URL are defined in this protocol.
 The methods are described down below.